-Working Hours: Full-time, 40hrs per week
+Working Hours: full-time, 40hrs per week

 Location: Online/Digital within any one of the eleven Southeast Asian countries

-Forms part of: Management Team
+Forms part of: Editorial team

-Type of Contract: Annual contracts issued from April 1st to March 31, (renewable annually, based on performance and funding available)
+Type of Contract: Annual Contracts issued from April 1st to March 31 (renewable annually, based on performance and funding available)